Race Winner: Kyle Busch of Joe Gibbs Racing (Toyota) in overtime

 Stage 1 Recap (Laps 1-50):

-● Aric Almirola started 34th after his 19th-place qualifying time was disallowed in post-qualifying inspection.
-He finished Stage 1 in the 11th position.
+● Kevin Harvick started 29th after his first-place qualifying time was disallowed in post-qualifying inspection.
+He finished second in the stage to earn nine bonus points.

 Stage 2 Recap (Laps 51-100):

 ● Started sixth and finished first, earning 10 bonus points and a playoff point.

 ● Harvick raced to the lead on lap 65.

 ● The Mobil 1 Ford surrendered the lead to come to pit road for four tires and fuel under green on lap 77.

 ● The No. 4 Ford raced back up to the sixth position before a caution on lap 82 and opted to stay out under the caution.

 ● Harvick restarted as the leader on lap 87 as the top-five came to pit road for service under the caution.

 ● He was able to maintain the lead for the remainder of the stage.